Learning Task-Specific Strategies for Accelerated MRI: Background

-where $\Fbm$ is the Fourier transform operator, $\mbm \in \{0,1\}^n$ is the Cartesian subsampling mask, $\nbm \in \C^n$ is the complex measurement noise, and $\odot$ is the element-wise multiplication of two vectors.
+where $\Fbm$ is the Fourier transform, $\Mbm \in \{0,1\}^{m\times n}$ is the subsampling matrix with $\mbm \in \{0,1\}^n$ denoting its subsampling pattern, and $\nbm \in \C^m$ is the complex measurement noise.
 For parallel imaging MRI, the measurements are collected from multiple coils.
 For the $i$-th coil, the measurements $\ybm_i$ can be expressed as

 where $\Sbm_i$ is the pixel-wise sensitivity map and $\nbm_i$ is the measurement noise of the $i$-th coil.
 For both settings, we refer to $b:=\|\mbm\|_1$ as the sampling budget and $R := \frac{n}{b}$ as the acceleration ratio of the acquisition.
 Classical CS-MRI enables sampling below the Nyquist-Shannon rate by solving an optimization problem with a regularizer that leverages the structure of MRI images \cite{lustig2008compressed, danielyan2011bm3d, elad2007image, rudin1992nonlinear}.